Nauvoo Illinois Temple Sunset

 Exterior

-The building measures 130 feet (40 m) long, 90 feet (27 m) wide, and 162 feet (49 m) tall to the top of the statue of angel Moroni, which sits atop the temple spire, in a pattern similar to the Salt Lake Temple.
+The building measures 130 feet (40 m) long, 90 feet (27 m) wide, and 162 feet (49 m) tall to the top of the statue of angel Moroni, which sits atop the temple spire.

 The original temple’s walls were made of solid limestone — stones were placed one on top of another and cemented together.
 The new temple was built of reinforced concrete faced with limestone, which was chosen to match the texture and color of the original.
 Exterior carving was done by hand.
 In order to match the original temple’s sunstones and moonstones, carvers patterned sunstones and moonstones on glass fiber molds of the original stones.